orxngc/dots/README.md

 - [x] ~~Use the VScodium home-manager module to its fullest extent.~~
 </details>

-- [ ] Make Hyprpanel fully declarative; also maybe make a PR that adds home-manager options to that flake.
+- [ ] Implement impermanence.
+It seems pretty nice.
 - [ ] Make Stylix theme 100% of everything, not 80%.
-- [ ] Figure out how to deal with secrets.
 - [ ] Figure out a way to make Firefox extension *data* declarative.
 I've already made installing extensions declarative.
+- [ ] Figure out how to deal with secrets.
 - [ ] Make the flake more.. nixy.
 This is, I'd say, 70% done.
 I still have things to do like make my Hyprland config use the home-manager module in a nixy sort of way.
+- [ ] Make Hyprpanel fully declarative; also maybe make a PR that adds home-manager options to that flake.

 ## Last but not least, credits!
 <details>
 <summary>Thank you!</summary>

+- the vimjoyer youtube channel, for making immensely helpful videos that saved me hours and hours of pain
 - https://github.com/NotAShelf/nyx/ — teaching me how many different parts of how nix works, and many tidbits of code
 - https://gitlab.com/Zaney/zaneyos — teaching me how many different parts of how nix works, and several tidbits of code
 - https://github.com/Jas-SinghFSU/HyprPanel — The ags configuration that I use.